-With everything that has been going on, it’s more essential than ever to maintain a healthy immune system.
-Here are my helpful tips on how to avoid getting sick, what to do at the beginning of an illness, mid-illness and after illness to rebuild your body.
+As the weather starts to cool, it’s more essential than ever to maintain a healthy immune system.
+Here are some helpful tips on how to avoid getting sick, what to do at the beginning of an illness, mid-illness and after illness to rebuild your immune system.
 Remember, the best and most effective way to avoid illness is to wash your hands thoroughly!

 The signs you might be coming down with something

 As invincible as we may feel, we often ignore the initial signs of getting sick.
-Things like fatigue, aching neck, or an occasional sneeze.
-In Chinese medicine, the neck aka the “wind-gate” allows pathogens (illness) to enter the body.
+Things like: fatigue, aching neck, or an occasional sneeze.
+In Chinese medicine, the neck also known as the “wind-gate” allows pathogens (illness) to enter the body.
 The two main pathogens we consider is wind-heat or wind-cold.
 Wind-heat usually manifests with a sore throat, feeling warm, yellow or green-colored phlegm, and aversion to heat.
 Wind-cold usually manifests with chills, aversion to cold, stiffness in body or neck, headache, and white or clear-colored phlegm.

 So what can you do?

 Cover your wind-gate!
 Wear a scarf, or a hoodie to keep the back of the neck warm and protected.

 Boost your immunity through regular acupuncture visits, yoga, plenty of water intake (at least 1-2 liters per day), a healthy diet (see my blog about resetting your metabolism) and regular exercise (at least 30 minutes per day).
 During cold and flu season, especially if you think you may be regularly exposed, take a daily dose of vitamin C, elderberry, or echinacea.
 Boost Lung qi through breath work and meditation (check out my blog: Intro to Meditation).
 Get plenty of sleep (see my blog about sleep hygiene)!